vmware-tanzu/community-edition/docs/site/content/docs/latest/getting-started.md

-# Getting Started with Tanzu Community Edition
+# Getting Started with Managed Clusters

 This guide walks you through standing up a management and workload cluster using Tanzu Community Edition.

+{{% include "/docs/assets/unmanaged-cluster-note.md" %}}

 ## Management Clusters